bruce-tonkin/hello-world/README.md

 This folder contains the KML files that are deployed to:  https://openmaps.gov.bc.ca/kml/...

-Deployment used a Jenkins Job: https://cis-delivery.apps.gov.bc.ca/int/job/waops/job/fcbc_kml/.
+Deployment uses a Jenkins Job: https://cis-delivery.apps.gov.bc.ca/int/job/waops/job/fcbc_kml/.

 All are custom build kml files by Michael Ross and/or Brian Kelsey